joashgobin/joashgobin.github.io/README.md

 git push -u origin main
 ```

-Now every commit you make with be available at:
+Now every commit you make will be available at:
 ```sh
 https://<username>.github.io
 ```